Browse through our 2021-2022 selection of Legacy-Trees

 Syringa reticulata – First Additions Snowdance Japanese Tree Lilac

 I love Japanese Tree Lilacs!
-They are the final chapter in the parade of color each season as they pop with loads of white flowers in June.
+They are the final chapter in Legacy-Trees’ Parade of Color™ each season as they pop with loads of white flowers in June.
 The leaves are a dark green and the bark of this tree has a shiny appearance with very pronounced lenticels giving it an added beauty all year.
 This is a tough tree that handles lighter soils and a range of wet to dry conditions.
 It also has a very good juvenile growth rate.
-Overall size is up to thirty feet tall by twenty five feet wide.
+Overall size is up to thirty feet tall by twenty-five feet wide.
 There is no fruit for this tree.

 The upland species are from ecosystems where they are higher than the flood plain and can range all the way to the top of ridges and hills.
 What this means is they are not good at dealing with changes to their root environment like their relatives in the riparian zone.
 These trees have a more static root zone and therefore they struggle with grade changes and rapid changes in soil moisture.
 They are also more adapted to growing in partial or full shade.
 The riparian and prairie tree species tend to need full sun to perform well.
 If they are in partial or full shade they can develop asymmetrical canopies as they search for sunlight.
 The upland species are intermediate to climax in their position within the forest.
 This means they come after the pioneer species like poplar and jack pine that need full sun.
 The intermediate species come in behind the pioneers to take over and they can fight through partial to full shade as they kill off the pioneer species.
 The climax species are the ones that can grow in full shade during their juvenile years then they outgrow the intermediates to take over the site.
 Great examples of this in Wisconsin are sugar maple and white pine.
 Both can spend decades in the shade where they develop symmetrical canopies then they finally get taller than the intermediate trees and conquer the site.
 White pine and sugar maple are not into diversity as they dominate a site in the forest with nearly one hundred percent of the area made up of one or two types of trees.